Mohammed-Salameh/Mohammed-Salameh/README.md

 </p>

-### IT Infrastructure Engineer - Micronisus Systems - Dubai, UAE - NOV/2022-Present
+<h3 align="center"> IT Infrastructure Engineer - Micronisus Systems - Dubai, UAE - NOV/2022-Present </h3>

 As an IT Infrastructure Engineer at Micronisus Systems, I play a pivotal role in developing, deploying, and managing complex IT infrastructure solutions.
 My expertise spans a broad spectrum of technologies and platforms, enabling me to make significant contributions to the organization's IT capabilities and service delivery.